 What is included in an LPA?

-A limited partner agreement (LPA) typically includes details about the scope of the partnership, each partner’s roles and contribution to the venture, allocation of profits and losses, decision-making procedures, dispute resolution mechanisms, and dissolution plans.
+Structuring a limited partner agreement (LPA) typically includes details about the scope of the partnership, each partner’s roles and contribution to the venture, allocation of profits and losses, decision-making procedures, dispute resolution mechanisms, and dissolution plans.

 The scope of the LPA will include information like the purpose of the partnership, how long the partnership will last, and the geographical scope of the business activities.